 You “obsess” over obsessing and find yourself doing unnecessary things over and over again, completing them just because the anxiety won’t go away unless they’re done.
 A quick visit to your doctor’s office clarifies everything: you’ve got Obsessive Compulsive Disorder (OCD).
 Now you have to figure out what to do about it.
 OCD is marked by […]

-2009 The ground is covered with stones.
+2009 Tucson, Arizona A short story by Dr. Kim The ground is covered with stones.
 Our host is squatted down, touching each stone passively then rearranging them according to color.
 He’s engaged mindfully.
 It’s an impressive coping skill.
 Even a psychiatrist has to admit that.
 (The psychiatrist is me, by the way, though I never […]

 Ask the Doctor 3-1-2020.
 Dear Doc, I’m taking medication for depression and find that my sex drive is zilch.
 Is there something I can take to help with libido?
 Thanks.
 It’s unfortunate that many psychiatric medications cause sexual side effects.
 This includes antidepressants and some antipsychotics too.
 They’re great meds for depression, anxiety, psychosis, pain, […]